 The use of international evaluators is an integral part of the EPA decision-making process.
-Evaluators are selected based on their publications and involvement in relevant EU/international research projects for academics, experience in previous evaluation panels/committees at national and EU/international level and/or their experience (knowledge transfer, etc.) for non-academic evaluators.
+Evaluators are selected based on the relevance of their domain expertise, experience in previous evaluation panels/committees at national and EU/international level and/or their experience (knowledge transfer, etc.) for non-academic evaluators.